inkyblackness/ss-specs/levelObjects/Actions.md

 The game continues after the message has played.
 Images and text are hardcoded.

+#### Change State Type 16: Unknown

+    0000  int32      Object type - 0x00CCSSTT
+    0004  int32      Unknown
+    0008  int32      Unused

+> This entry is only used on level 8, for 4 buttons.
+Purpose and effect unknown.

 ### Action Type 22: Trap Message

 **Trap Message Action Details** (16 byte)